Creating External Plugins for Kubebuilder

 You can now use it by calling the CLI commands:

-kubebuilder init --plugins sampleplugin/v1
+kubebuilder edit --plugins sampleexternalplugin/v1

-kubebuilder init --plugins sampleplugin/v1 --help
+kubebuilder init --plugins sampleexternalplugin/v1 --help

-kubebuilder edit --plugins sampleplugin/v1
+kubebuilder edit --plugins go/v4,sampleexternalplugin/v1